The dimensions of accessibility: proximity, opportunities, values: Methods

 \subsection{Data}

 The cities in this study are defined through their administrative boundaries, each obtained from the respective municipality's open data portal.
-The public transport schedules were obtained in the GTFS format and downloaded from the transport agencies' websites in May 2025.
-To the best of our knowledge, the included cities are the ones for which up-to-date data for all transport agencies operating in the city were available.
+Public transport schedules were collected in GTFS format from the websites of the relevant transport agencies in May 2025.
+To the best of our knowledge, the selected cities represent all cases for which up-to-date GTFS datasets were available for all agencies operating within the municipal territory.
 Points of Interest (POIs), used here as a proxy for opportunities, were extracted from OpenStreetMap~\cite{OpenStreetMap} data.
 Population data were downloaded from WorldPop~\cite{worldpop}.
 A 100-meter resolution population density grid was used, adjusted to match municipal population estimates provided by the United Nations~\cite{bondarenko2020census}.